cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 Q4.
 The **loan period** is either three or five years.
 Add this number of years to the date the loan was funded, to get a final date.
 Then use this date to filter out the loans whose final date is 2020-01 or later.
 In the resulting data set, only a few loans will have status different from 'Charged Off' and 'Fully Paid'.
 Drop them, so that `loan_status` becomes a binary variable.
 Has the **charged-off rate** been stable along this period?

-Q5.
-Does the charged-off rate depend on the interest rate as it could be expected, if higher interest rates are applied to riskier loans?
-Is this the same for the 3-year and the 5-year loans?

 ## Import the data

-We use the Pandas funcion `read_csv()` to import the data.
-First, we import the package.
+In this course, we use the Pandas function `read_csv()` to import the data from the source files.
+These files are CSV files, zipped when they are too big.
+First, we import that package.

 ```
 In [1]: import pandas as pd